rickellis/ArchMatic/README.md

 <img src="https://i.imgur.com/uFysgdN.png" />

-This README contains the steps I do to configure and set up a new Arch Linux installation running XFCE Desktop and all my preferred applications.
+This README contains the steps necesary to configure and install the desktop environment, all the support packages (network, bluetooth, audio, printers, etc.), along with all my preferred applications and utilities.
+This document assumes you have installed __[Arch Linux](https://github.com/rickellis/Arch-Linux-Install-Guide)__.

 The shell scripts in this repo allow the entire process to be automated.
 I also run some personal scripts that configure my dotfiles and various other things.
 Those are not available publicly since they would provide little use to anyone else.

+Note: Some of the configuration steps are specific to the laptop I'm currently running: Dell XPS 13.
+So...

 ---